-DNP-FNP courses are all offered using a variety of hybrid formats—immersion in a cultural context, on-line, in person, video-conferencing, etc. In general, one’s physical presence in class is required at least once or twice per month.
-Classes are held on Augsburg’s campus in Minneapolis and at the Branch Campus (Bethel Lutheran Church) in Rochester, MN.
+DNP-FNP courses are all offered using a variety of hybrid formats – immersion in a cultural context, on line, in person, video-conferencing, etc. In general, one’s physical presence in class is required at least once or twice per month.
+Classes are held on Augsburg’s campus in Minneapolis and at our learning sites in Rochester, MN.

 Semester Credit Hours in the Post-BSN to DNP-FNP